Solar and Geothermal Power

 This system is not only to generate power and to heat the hostel’s water; Sunshine Solar’s goal is to help the hostel reduce CO₂ emissions by 5.5 tonnes per year, power usage by 6% and gas usage for heating water by 20%.

 Wellington is known as the Windy City but it gets a whole lot of sunshine too.
-So we installed a solar system at YHA Wellington to tap into those sunshine hours and reduce the hostel’s carbon emissions by 1.4 tonnes per year.
-That’s a lot less carbon dioxide in the air!
+So we installed a solar system at YHA Wellington to reduce the hostel’s carbon emissions by 1.4 tonnes per year!
 It took a helicopter navigating wind and rain and coordinated manpower to drop the 45 panels into place, but the system is now generating a steady supply of clean and renewable energy.

-We have splash monitoring systems too.
-This means we can see which areas of these hostels are using power in real time, which helps us to switch off in the places using the most energy.
-This is all helping us in our efforts to stay carbon neutral.
+We also use splash monitoring systems to see which areas of these hostels are using power in real time, which helps us to switch off in the places using the most energy.
 Wicked!

 Sunshine Solar returned for round three in installing the first solar powered system in the Mt Cook Village.
 They've installed 76 photovoltaic panels on the roof of YHA Aoraki Mt Cook, along with 300 solar evacuated tubes and some fancy new cylinders designed to help heat hot water in the hostel.